kev5/WizCraft/README.md

 ## What it does

 Compete against the bot using different gestures to cast spells and attack!
 The Myo armband is used to move and attack the AI bots using different hand gestures.
-AI bots are programmed to constantly search for the opponent and attack using the A* pathfinding algorithm.
+AI bots are programmed to constantly search for the player to attack using Predictive Modeling and Pathfinding Algorithms.

 ## How We built it